Marig

 196. Pawnshop and Fence for the guild

-199. Mermaid and Trident -
+199. Siren and Trident -

 good quality, fair prices, fairly honest, cashbox normally out of sight